eric-batista/eric-batista/README.md

 <div>
   <h2>Current Focus</h2>
-  * Web & Mobile Development: Leveraging the latest technologies to craft seamless and innovative solutions for the digital landscape.
+    <li>Web & Mobile Development: Leveraging the latest technologies to craft seamless and innovative solutions for the digital landscape.</li>
-  * Artificial Intelligence: Exploring the vast possibilities and applications of AI to push the boundaries of what is technologically achievable.
+    <li>Artificial Intelligence: Exploring the vast possibilities and applications of AI to push the boundaries of what is technologically achievable.</li>
-  * Image Processing with Python: Delving into the intricacies of image processing to enhance visual data interpretation and analysis.
+    <li>Image Processing with Python: Delving into the intricacies of image processing to enhance visual data interpretation and analysis.</li>
 </div>

 <div align="center">